-i.
-Classification (continued)
+- i.
+Classification (continued) - · Financial assets (continued)

-For cash and cash equivalents, due from related parties and receivables, these assets are held in order to collect the contractual cash flows.
+For due from related parties and receivables, these assets are held in order to collect the contractual cash flows.
 The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.

-· Financial liabilities
+Financial liabilities